yunity-archive/ARCHIVED-yunity-webapp-mobile/guide.md

       <my-directive></my-directive> */
   .directive('myDirective', myDirective)

-  /* import to export the name of the module so it can be easily declared as
+  /* important to export the name of the module so it can be easily declared as
      a dependency of another module */
   .name;
 ```